danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-When implementing this protocol, you must implement `CollectionOperator` as well as `performOperation(onBatch:completion:)`, which is be called for every batch of items.
+When implementing this protocol, you must implement `CollectionOperator` as well as `performOperation(onBatch:completion:)`, which is called for every batch of items that is extracted from the collection.
 You must also specify a batch size.
-As with the `ItemOperator`, it's very important to call the batch completion block here as well.
+As with the `ItemOperator`, it's very important to call the batch completion block as well.

-### Specialized protocols
+### Still no implementations?

-We now have three protocols, but still no real benefits.
-If we were to stop here, we'd still have to implement everything ourselves each time we implement one of these protocols.
+We now have three protocols, but still no implementations nor any real benefits.
+If we were to stop here, we'd just have three protocols that describe how to operate on collections, items and batches, but would still have to implement it ourselves each time we implement any of these protocols.

-We will therefore create even more specialized protocols that will implement the most critical part of the operator in various ways, namely the way the operator operates on the collection.
+Let's do something about that now!
+Let's create even more specialized protocols that implement the most critical part of these operators: how to operate on collections.

 ### Parallell item operator